 - Student clubs and organizations

 - Community service and social events at YSPH and in the greater community

 - Health and wellness promotion

 - New student orientation and commencement activities

-SAYPH is led by an Executive Board consisting of a president, professional development and alumni relations chair, social chair, community service chair, health promotions chair, and communications chair.
-There are also twelve departmental student representatives.
+SAYPH is led by an Executive Board consisting of a president, professional development and alumni relations chair, social chair, community service chair, and communications chair.
+There are also twelve MPH departmental student representatives, one PhD representative, and one MS representative.
 Each department elects one first-year and one second-year student to act as a liaison between students, faculty, and administration.
 All SAYPH positions are filled through a school-wide election process that takes place annually.

 The American College of Healthcare Executives (ACHE) is an international professional society of more than 35,000 healthcare executives who lead hospitals, healthcare systems and other healthcare organizations.
 The Yale ACHE Chapter is dedicated to provide aspiring healthcare executives with information about the healthcare industry, from possible career paths to current best practices in hospitals.
 We also organize networking opportunities with nearby Connecticut consulting firms, healthcare companies, and hospitals.